 The purpose of the Institutional Review Board (IRB) is to ensure that proper protocols are followed in the use of human subjects for research.
-IRB approval must be secured before data gathering for a dissertation begins.
-This will normally take place around the time the students completes their dissertation proposal.
-Students should consult with their Dissertation Chair, who can guide them through the IRB application and review process.
-CTX IRB - related policies may be found on the CTX website.
-The final approval from IRB for research to commence should be a part of the student record filed in the Graduate Studies office.
+IRB approval must be secured before data gathering for a dissertation/CRIP begins.
+This will normally take place around the time the students complete their dissertation proposal.
+Students should consult with their Dissertation/CRIP Chair, who can guide them through the IRB application and review process.
+CTX IRB - related policies can be found on the CTX website.
+Approval from IRBs or Research offices external to CTX may be required before collecting data.

-Dissertation and Defense
+Dissertation/CRIP and Defense

-The culminating activity of this program will be the completion of the dissertation and its defense.
-These activities are described in great detail in the Dissertation Guide that accompanies this document.
+The culminating activity of this program will be the completion of the dissertation or CRIP and its defense.
+These activities are described in great detail in the CTX Dissertation Guide or CTX CRIP Guide.